benjineering/loco-docker/README.md

 ## Loco-Docker
-### Docker files for creating a local LocomotiveCMS setup
+### Docker files for creating a local LocomotiveCMS engine setup

 Basic as sausages, and intended for non-production use.